The Death of the $2,000 Food Photoshoot

 | Operational Impact | Close sections, stage props, coordinate staff for a full day |

-| Freshness of Photos | Stale within months; reshoot for every packaging or garnish change |
+| Freshness of Photos | Stale within months.
+Reshoot for every packaging or garnish change |

-| Data & Iteration | ‘Hope and pray’ creative; decisions based on taste not tests |
+| Data & Iteration | ‘Hope and pray’ creative.
+Decisions based on taste not tests |

-| Use Cases Covered | Mostly website + a few hero shots |
+| Use Cases Covered | Mostly website plus a few hero shots |

 A regional group is rolling out delivery to 40 locations.
-Their agency quotes $18,000 and three full days of disruption for a “must-have” shoot: shut down brunch, haul in lights, stage fake tablescapes.
-By the time they change packaging or tweak portion sizes, half those restaurant menu photos will already be wrong.
+Their agency quotes $18,000 for a “must-have” shoot.
+It requires three full days of disruption.
+They must shut down brunch.
+They must haul in lights.
+They must stage fake tablescapes.

 The risk has flipped